 - ABOUT US

-Majors in materials science and engineering benefit from the practical nature of the program when seeking employment.
-Graduates are working in technical positions in industries ranging from automotive safety research to petrochemical refining and semiconductor design.
+Graduates with a degree in materials science and engineering benefit from the practical nature of the program when seeking employment.
+Graduates from the MSE major work in technical positions in industries ranging from electronic/photonics, automotive/aeronautical to bio and nanotechnology applications.

 You will begin with a rigorous series of courses in mathematics, natural sciences and basic engineering to prepare yourself for more advanced study.
 At the upper-division level, you will take MSE courses in materials thermodynamics, structure evolution, phase changes, transformation kinetics, and mechanical, electrical and magnetic properties.
 Parallel with this, you may choose to specialize in any one of the following areas: biomedical engineering, biosystems engineering, chemical engineering, civil engineering or mechanical engineering.
 Regardless of your specialization, you will master principles of fundamental MSE, perform experiments, and conduct laboratory analysis and materials testing.
 In your senior year, you will be required to complete a capstone course in materials engineering design to integrate your coursework and prepare for the transition to a job in industry or for opportunities for graduate study.

 Contact: email@example.com, (530) 752-2504